openjdk/jextract/doc/GUIDE.md

 enum MY_ENUM { A, B, C };
 ```

-Jextract will generate a set of simple getter methods to access the constant values of the
+Jextract will generate simple getter methods to access the constant values of the macro
-macro and the enum constants:
+and the enum constants:

 ```java
 // mylib_h.java